-This manual describe the use of SSL certificates in 2 steps
+This manual describe the use of SSL certificates in two steps:

 - 1. How to create a self-signed certificate with Uyuni tools - 2.
-How to deploy a certificate on Uyuni Server or Proxy
+How to deploy a certificate on Uyuni Server or Proxy skipped.

-In case the certificates are provided by a third party instance like an own or external PKI, step 1 can be skipped.
+In case the certificates are provided by a third party instance like an own or external PKI, step 1 can be

-- For more on how to create self-signed certificates, see Administration > Ssl-certs-selfsigned. - For more on how to imported certificates, see Administration > Ssl-certs-imported.
+- For more information about creating self-signed certificates, see Administration > Ssl-certs-selfsigned. - For more information about importing certificates, see Administration > Ssl-certs-imported.